alexchoi330/Bank-Stock-Account/README.md

 -As a user, I want to be able to add stock to my stock-list

+-As a user, I want to be able to remove stock from my stock-list

+fix:
--As a user, I want to be able to remove stock from my stock-list -add stocks, list of stocks shows the newly added stocks but you cant search for it individually.
+add stocks, list of stocks shows the newly added stocks but you cant search for it individually.

 An example of text with **bold** and *italic* fonts.
 Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.